 Tired of always looking for the common ‘Big 5’?
 How about making a different kind of bucket list for wildlife spotting?
 Many wildlife enthusiasts have heard of the “Big Five”, but did you know Africa also has a group of animals known as the “Little Five”?
-The members bear the names of their much more impressive namesakes; the rhino beetle, buffalo weaver, ant lion, leopard tortoise and elephant shrew.
+The members bear the names of their much more impressive namesakes: the rhino beetle, buffalo weaver, ant lion, leopard tortoise and elephant shrew.

 The elephant shrew is a small, insect-eating mammal that lives in arid lowlands, forests, and savannah grasslands.
-It is characterized by an elongated snout and a body resembling that of a mice.
+It is characterized by an elongated snout and a body resembling that of a mouse.
 Elephant shrews are becoming endemic to the African continent and are seldom seen due to their extremely shy and wary nature.

 Leopard tortoises are so called because of the distinct spot pattern on their shell that resembles the rosettes of the beautiful leopards.
 Just like other tortoise species the Leopard Tortoise is able to draw its head, tail, and legs into their shell for protection.
 Leopard Tortoises are herbivorous living across East and Southern Africa in savannah habitats.